MMortari/IBMWastson-Speec/README.md

 - Fix some problems transforming the PDF into Text;
 - Fix some problems when the file is returned;
-- Add a language translation into the text before transforming it into Audio;
+- Add a language translation into the text before transforming it into Audio.

 ## How it works